 Alcott received her degree in health education from SUNY Cortland.
 She resides in Hamilton.

-Sinead McSharry is in her second year with the Hamilton College women's soccer coaching staff.
+Sinead McSharry is in her third year with the Hamilton College women's soccer coaching staff.
 McSharry spent 2012 as assistant coach and recruiting coordinator at Husson College where she helped the Eagles to the North Athletic Conference semifinals.
 Her experience also includes coaching positions with Seacoast United Blackbear, Manchester United Soccer Schools and Millwall FC.

 McSharry earned her bachelor's degree from London's University of Greenwich and went on to receive postgraduate certificates of education from Greenwich and the University of Gloucestshire.
 She earned a master's degree from Smith College where she spent two years as a teaching fellow.
 She owns a UEFA B coaching certification and an FA Level Two goalkeeping certification.